ga4gh/refget/docs/seqcol.md

 - **Step 4**.
 Apply [RFC-8785 JSON Canonicalization Scheme](https://www.rfc-editor.org/rfc/rfc8785) again to canonicalize the JSON of the new seqcol object representation.
 - **Step 5**.
 Digest the final canonical representation again using the GA4GH digest algorithm.

 Example Python code for computing a seqcol digest can be found in the [tutorial for computing seqcol digests](digest_from_collection.md).
+For information about the possibilty of deviating from this procedure for custom attributes, see [*Footnote F6*](#f6-custom-encoding-algorithms).

 These steps are described in more detail below:

 #### Step 1: Organize the sequence collection data into *canonical seqcol object representation*.